 Option One – Stay in Nuwara Eliya

 Enjoy a leisurely morning, perhaps a sleep in, or perhaps head out of visit one of the attractions that you didn’t get to yesterday.
 You can choose whether you would like to catch the late morning train to Ella or wait until the afternoon train.

 Option Two – Climb Adam’s Peak

 You will be waking up around 2am to trek to the top of Adam’s Peak in time for the sunrise.
-You should be back at you accommodation around 8am, just in time for breakfast.
-You will then need to get back to Hatton in time for the mid-afternoon train onwards to Ella
+You should be back at your accommodation around 8am, just in time for breakfast.
+You will then need to travel back to Hatton in time for the mid-afternoon train onwards to Ella

 Where to Stay in Ella (2 nights)

 In Ella we stayed at The Bamboo.
 It was a little on the expensive side, but it was a huge room, delicious breakfast, and could not have been any better located if it tried.

 We literally walked out our door and all the bars and restaurants were there.